 Each term the individual year groups publish and share their Curriculum Newsletter.
-These tell you exactly what your child will be learning this term.
+These tell you exactly what your child will be learning that term.
 In addition, termly curriculum meetings are hosted in school to help you to understand what is being taught and how you can help support this at home.

 For more information about the intent, implementation and/or impact of ‘Curriculum LJS’, please read our Curriculum Policy or speak to your child’s class teacher.

 To support long term progression in Mathematics we have worked closely with Lymington CE Infant School to develop an over arching policy for progression in calculation across our two schools.
 The resulting documents (below) have been specifically designed to include explanations and diagrams to help you to support your child’s learning at home.

 Staying Safe Online